 Civico Museo di Storia e Arte: (left) reliefs found near Trieste which are similar to those of a funerary monument at Aquileia; (right) 1832 Monument to Johann Joachim Winckelmann by Antonio Bosa which recalls a monument by Antonio Canova in Vienna

-In 1809, during the French annexation of Trieste, the academy was dissolved, but it was soon replaced by SocietÓ di Minerva, an association having the same purpose (it still exists - it opens in another page).
+In 1809, during the French annexation of Trieste, the academy was dissolved, but it was soon replaced by SocietÓ di Minerva, an association having the same purpose.
 Domenico Rossetti, its founder, decided that Trieste ought to build a monument to Johann Joachim Winckelmann, the author of The History of Ancient Art and the "father" of Neoclassicism.
 In 1768 Winckelmann was received by Empress Maria Theresa in Vienna.
-On his way back to Rome, where he assisted Cardinal Alesandro Albani in arranging his collection of antiquities, he stopped at Trieste where he was robbed and killed at an inn.
+On his way back to Rome, where he assisted Cardinal Alessandro Albani in arranging his collection of antiquities, he stopped at Trieste where he was robbed and killed at an inn.

 Castello di Miramar by Carl Junker seen from Trieste

 In 1854 Ferdinand Maximilian Joseph, younger brother of Emperor Franz Joseph I, was appointed commander of the Imperial Navy and he came to Trieste where he enlarged the military harbour.
 He eventually decided to make Pola the main base of the fleet, but he continued to live in Trieste in a small castle by the sea.
 In this building in October 1863 he met a delegation of Mexican politicians who offered him the crown of their nation.
 In April 1864 he quit Trieste for Mexico where in 1867 he was shot after a short reign.
-Today the castle is open to the public and it houses a small historical museum (it opens in another page).
+Today the castle is open to the public and it houses a small historical museum.

 Piazza dell'UnitÓ d'Italia (or Piazza Grande)